bugsnag/bugsnag-js/README.md

 ```

 If you have specific requirements for Javascript, you're welcome to host
 versions of bugsnag-js on your own site or CDN.

-You can either download the
-file and mirror it, or you can include it in your existing Javascript asset
+If you'd like to avoid an extra blocking request, you can include the javascript
-compilation.
+in your asset compilation process so that it is inlined into your existing script

-If you're doing this, please ensure that Bugsnag is included before you run
+files.
+The only thing to be sure of is that Bugsnag is included before your
-your onload handlers.
+onload handlers run.
 This is so that we can report stacktraces reliably.

 Reporting Bugs or Feature Requests
 ----------------------------------